nixworks/public/README.md

 ##### France
 ### [People in 150 places across France take to the streets peacefully in a general strike to protest President Macron's economic reforms.
 Railways, airways, schools and power generation are affected. ](/news/2018/03/22/people-in-150-places-across-france-take-to-the-streets-peacefully-in-a-general-strike-to-protest-president-macron-s-economic-reforms-railwa.md)
-_Context: France, Macron, President, economic reforms, general strike_
+_Context: France, President Macron's economic reforms, general strike_

 ##### Uber
 ### [Police release onboard video from an autonomous Uber car that fatally struck a pedestrian crossing the road in Tempe, Arizona. ](/news/2018/03/22/police-release-onboard-video-from-an-autonomous-uber-car-that-fatally-struck-a-pedestrian-crossing-the-road-in-tempe-arizona.md)